Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: BeamTransFuser Framework

 Let $\mathbf{F} \in \mathbb{R}^{\mathcal{N} \times \mathcal{D}}$ denote the unified token sequence obtained by concatenating features from all sensor modalities, where $\mathcal{N}$ is the total number of \textit{tokens} and $\mathcal{D}$ is the feature embedding dimension.
 The shared \textit{query}, \textit{key}, and \textit{value} matrices, denoted by $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$, respectively, are computed as:

 where $\mathbf{W}^{\mathrm{Q}}, \mathbf{W}^{\mathrm{K}},~\text{and}~ \mathbf{W}^{\mathrm{V}} \in \mathbb{R}^{\mathcal{D} \times \mathcal{D}}$ are learnable projection matrices shared across all modalities.
 These matrices project the unified token features into three distinct subspaces, enabling the Transformer to model token-level relationships across different modalities.
 By computing attention weights based on the similarity between queries and keys, the model selectively aggregates complementary information from the value vectors.
 This attention-based interaction refines each token representation, allowing it to incorporate relevant context from other modalities and thereby enhancing cross-modal feature integration~\cite{vaswani2017attention}.
+For notational simplicity, we omit the explicit head index in the following formulation.